hellmarbecker/blog/_drafts/cohort-analysis-with-imply.markdown

 Each event row describes a deposit made, and includes the event date, the player ID, the player's signup date, and the amount of the deposit.

-Run the Perl script below and pipe the output into a file named `cohort.csv`:
+Run the [Perl 5](https://www.perl.org/) script below and pipe the output into a file named `cohort.csv`:

 ```perl
 #!/usr/bin/perl